37 Best Things To Do In Florence, Italy

 Finally, one of the things to do in Florence to get acquainted with it is a bike or walking tour.
 By strolling the city streets and piazzas, you will stumble upon marvelous statues and historic monuments that will take your breath away.
 Most churches, museums, and gardens are in close proximity.

-A bike tour may be a bit more tricky as there are lots of tourists on the streets, which are cobbled – so I would only recommend it for experienced bikers.
-Having said so, if you are up for it it’s a fun experience.
+A bike tour may be a bit more tricky as there are lots of tourists on the cobbled streets—so I would only recommend it for experienced bikers.
+Having said so, if you are up for it, it’s a fun experience.
 I did one that went all the way to Piazzale Michelangelo and truly enjoyed it.

 Further Readings